pswathi1995/Gallery_app/doc.rst

 		* Pending approvals consisting of new registrations and updates is provided as a dropdown along with the count.
 		* On clicking the new registrations the list of new registrations is displayed.
 		* Admin can view their profiles and can either approve or reject the request by the students.
-		* Same thing can be done for updates also.
+		* Similarly on clicking updates, the list of updates are diaplayed.
+Admin can view their profiles and can either approve or reject.
-		* Admin can create batches.
+		* Admin can create batches and assign the student to the batch at the time of approval.dmin can create batches.